hargens-holland/ECE539_EEGSiezureDetection/README.md

-# ECE539_CancerousMoleClassificationModel
+# ECE539_EEGSeizureDetection
-Using dataset of images to help determine whether a mole is cancerous or not.
+Using dataset of images to help determine whether someone had a seizure or not.